Protospi/waze-google/README.md

 6. Did newer uses have greater representation in this dataset than users with longer tenure?
 How do you know?

     No. Users of all tenures from brand new to ~10 years were relatively evenly represented in the data.
 This is borne out by the histogram for n_days_after_onboarding, which reveals a uniform distribution for this variable.

+## Hypothesis Test

+### Introduction
+As part of our ongoing efforts to understand user behavior and enhance Waze user experience, we conducted a hypothesis test to investigate the difference in the mean number of rides between Android and iPhone users.
+This analysis aims to provide insights into potential distinctions in usage patterns between these two user groups.

+### Hypothesis
+- Null Hypothesis (𝐻₀): The mean number of rides for Android users is equal to the mean number of rides for iPhone users.
+- Alternative Hypothesis (𝐻𝐴): The mean number of rides for Android users is not equal to the mean number of rides for iPhone users.

+### Test Results
+We performed a two-sample t-test using a significance level (α) of 0.05.
+The test yielded the following results:
+- Test Statistic (t-statistic): 1.4635
+- p-value: 0.1434

+### Conclusion
+Based on the results of our hypothesis test, the p-value (0.1434) is greater than the significance level (α = 0.05).
+This indicates that we do not have sufficient statistical evidence to reject the null hypothesis.
+Therefore, we conclude that, at the current significance level, there is no statistically significant difference in the mean number of rides between Android users and iPhone users on the Waze platform.

+### Business Insights
+While we did not find a significant difference in the mean number of rides between Android and iPhone users, this insight has valuable implications for our strategies moving forward:
+- **User Behavior Understanding:** Our findings suggest that Android and iPhone users exhibit similar ride usage patterns.
+This insight can guide feature development and user engagement strategies that target both user groups collectively.
+- **Feature Development:** We can focus on creating features and updates that cater to a unified user experience, rather than targeting Android and iPhone users separately based on ride counts.
+- **Resource Allocation:** With similar usage patterns, resource allocation for support, marketing, and feature enhancements can be optimized for a broader user base.

+### Next Steps
+While this analysis provides valuable insights, further investigation into user behavior factors beyond ride counts may enhance our understanding.
+We recommend considering additional variables such as trip lengths, app engagement, and user feedback to gain a more comprehensive view.

+In conclusion, our hypothesis test results indicate no significant difference in the mean number of rides between Android and iPhone users.
+This insight positions us to refine our strategies for a more unified approach to enhancing the Waze user experience.

+---

+For a more in-depth analysis, including detailed statistical methods and visualizations, please refer to the complete analysis report in the hypothesis test lab jupiter notebook.